fahad19/singool-tasks/README.md

 # Singool Tasks

-A demp app built with Singool.js
+A demo app built with Singool.js

 ## Installation